Open all

 Academics and senior school destinations

 Chandlings pupils have access to rather incredible opportunities – though every effort is made to not intimidate them or overwhelm them with choice.
-Confidence is fostered early on, with nursery pupils joining the rest of the school for assemblies and older children dining with them in the lunch hall from the summer term before they join Reception.
-Nursery children are also taught by specialists in music, French, sport and outdoor learning, with drama, art and Spanish joining the curriculum from Reception.
+Confidence is fostered early on, with nursery pupils joining the rest of the school for assemblies and older children dining with them in the lunch hall from the summer term before they join reception.
+Nursery children are also taught by specialists in music, French, sport and outdoor learning, with drama, art and Spanish joining the curriculum from reception.

-Things are ramped up in prep, with specialist teachers in science (there are two bright purpose-built labs, with Year 6s earning their Bunsen Burner licences), food tech (taught in a well-equipped room with ample work space) and D&T (the classroom has woodwork and metalwork benches, 3D printers and other equipment).
-Streaming also begins in prep, with classes split into three groups for maths and English from Year 4.
-CATs are taken every year, and pupils are also prepared for the ISEB.
-Discussions about where a child might want to go to school next take place in Year 5, with the majority heading to independent day schools.
+Things are ramped up in prep, with specialist teachers in science (there are two bright purpose-built labs, with Year 6s earning their Bunsen Burner licences), food tech (which sees pupils team up with the gardening club to grow veg in a polytunnel) and D&T (the classroom has woodwork and metalwork benches, 3D printers and other equipment).
+Streaming also begins in prep, with classes split into three groups for maths (usually from Year 3 or 4) and English classes set from Year 5.
+The library sits at the heart of the school and is a lovely enticing space with its tree-shaped bookshelf and little nook for reading.
+It also hosts frequent author visits; last year Claire Balding and Ben Miller were among the speakers.

 Co-curricular